 As internationally recognized experts, MSAC members provide strategic guidance and advice to LGSF on our mission and objectives.
 Further, the MSAC evaluates research proposals and makes funding recommendations to the Research Committee regarding proposals that will advance science toward better treatments and cures for LGS.

 - Is fully versed in the goals and objectives of LGS Foundation’s programs

 - Serves as an advocate for LGS Foundation’s programs and communicates programs to the broader community

 - Actively participates in CURE LGS 365 grant review

 - Shares developments in the field

-- Assists in the identification and recruitment of new MSAB members
+- Assists in the identification and recruitment of new MSAC members

-A diversity of perspectives is an important aspect of the MSAB’s function.
-Prospective MSAB members are identified by existing MSAB members or with potential input from the LGS Foundation and are appointed by the Research Committee.
-The suggested number of members should be from 6 to 8 people.
-Advisory board members will serve two-year terms with the possibility for renewal for additional terms based on their interest, involvement, and at the discretion of the MSAB Chair(s) and Research Committee.
+A diversity of perspectives is an important aspect of the MSAC’s function.
+Prospective MSAC members are identified by existing MSAC members and the team, and nominations for new members are made to the Research Committee and Board of Directors.
+The nomination process will include consideration of the expert’s geographic location, racial, ethnic, and gender to ensure diversity within the Board.
+The Board of Directors will invite new members.
+The suggested number of members should be from 6 to 15 people.
+Advisory Council members will serve two-year terms with the possibility for renewal for additional terms based on their interest and involvement and at the discretion of the MSAC Chair(s) and Research Committee.
 Term limits begin on January 1st.

 This novel funding mechanism allows researchers to submit letters of intent 365 days a year and funds worthy projects within two months of submission.
 With only a tiny fraction of public and private funds going towards research on LGS, families of the more than one million people with LGS worldwide worry that lifesaving, stabilizing treatment may not come to fruition in their loved ones lifetime.
 The LGS Foundation’s Cure LGS 365 Research Grants Program is combating these fears and aims to rapidly accelerate research.